 Big shout out to Wayne County High Schools’ grads and school administrators for being creative in these unusual times!

 2020 has been…a challenge.
-The typical events we take for granted were postponed, if not cancelled entirely.
-Kids looking forward to the last semester of their senior year were thrown into a virtual world and plans for graduation – caps and gowns, handshakes and hugs, and crowded auditoriums – changed radically.
+The typical events we take for granted were postponed, if not canceled entirely.
+Kids looking forward to the last semester of their senior year were thrown into a virtual world and plans for graduation – caps, and gowns, handshakes and hugs, and crowded auditoriums – changed radically.

 Centerville High School